davemacdo/Composition-Curriculum/Comp II Class/Unit 2/Discussion: Mixing Musical Traditions.md

 - How can classical music reflect or embrace popular and folk music in a way that is neither a pale imitation nor an exploitative coopting of the music of another group?
 - What kinds of folk or popular styles interest you, and what specific musical devices (describe in technical, theory-class terms) interest you about that music?

+In preparing your essay, you may wish to review excerpts from Gunther Schuller's writing on what he calls "the third stream" from the Files section on Webcourses.
 Your post should be a _minimum of 500 words_ but may be longer if you wish.
 Make your initial post _at least one full day before the discussion board deadline!_ Afterwards, respond to at least one other post on the discussion board.
 Your response should be substantive and offer specific suggestions or ask specific questions.

 | Rubric ||
 | :---: | --- |